Reason-Wang/AutoLearn-GPT/README.md

 ## 🧰How to use

-+ Install all the required packages `pip install -r requirements.txt`
++ We tested the project with python3.8.
+Install all the required packages with `pip install -r requirements.txt`

 + copy .env.template to .env
-+ get your openai api key, pinecone api key, google api key and google search engine id and set them in .env
++ get your *openai api key*, *pinecone api key*, *google api key* and *google search engine id* and set them in .env (If you don't know how to get these id and keys, you can refer to Auto-GPT documentation [here](https://significant-gravitas.github.io/Auto-GPT/configuration/search/))
 + start running with `python main.py`

 ## 🎶Demo